JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 }
 ```

 But doing so, we need to rename the old `updateMoney`  that was launching the `setTimeout` to `launchSetTimeout`.
 The name was not good before, and it is still not good, if you have any suggestion, I'll gladly take it!
 And we can replace every instance where we add `money += something;` by `updateMoney(something);`.
-After all the transformation, the code looks like that (keeping only the parts that changed):
+After all the transformation the code look like that (keeping only the parts that changed):

 ```html
 <!-- Building.svelte-->